cfig/Android_boot_image_editor/README.md

 You get the repacked boot.img at $(CURDIR):

     boot.img.signed

+## Advanced usage for ROM developers
+If you have full Android source code, and have set up environment by envsetup/lunch, then the "pack" task will use $ANDROID\_PRODUCT\_OUT/root as rootfs.

+    . build/envsetup.sh
+    lunch xx-userdebug
+    cd <path_to_Nexus_boot_image_editor>
+    ./gradew pack

+If you have a rooted Android device connected via adb, you can also flash it with "flash" task:

+    ./gradew flash

+This will update the updated boot.img to /dev/block/by-name/boot.

 ## example & test
 An example boot.img has been placed at **src/test/resources/boot.img**, which is extracted from Nexus 5x(code: bullhead) factory images from [Google](https://dl.google.com/dl/android/aosp/bullhead-mda89e-factory-29247942.tgz), you can take it as a quick start.